Alephgsm/SharpOdinClient/README.md

         }
 ```

-for flashing tar,tar.md5 contains files we need to create list of `FileFlash` from you tar package information.
+for flashing tar,tar.md5 contains files(lz4 , image, bin and more ...) we need to create list of `FileFlash` from you tar package information.

 `Enable` property in `FileFlash` is `bool` if you set this propery to false, SharpOdinClient does not Flash on the phone.

+in `FlashFirmware` function , SharpOdinClient can write lz4 from contains of your tar package